This is where you will find information about our classes.

 --Know the vocabulary, of course...
 This includes words we talked about that were not in the texts.

---Can you explain what happened in the story about the dad who shot his daughter’s laptop?
+explain what happened in the story about the dad who shot his daughter’s

 --Tell me about the best web site ever invented.